What Contributes to a Civil & Respectful Workplace? Why is Doing all you can to Achieve Civility Important?

-In many cases, choosing the unethical path may result in a short-term gain, but it can have severe consequences for you or your organization in the long run.
+In many cases, choosing the crooked path may result in a short-term gain, but it can have severe consequences for you or your organization in the long run.
 If your employer finds out that you accepted the tickets to the sporting event, you could lose your job.
 And when the client realizes you fudged the figures on your proposal, he will likely take his business elsewhere – and steer others away from the organization.

 The Benefits of Integrating Ethics into Decision Making

 It isn’t always easy to do the right thing.
 There can be pressure from colleagues, customers, and in some cases, supervisors to cut corners or break the rules, and it’s easy to fall into the “everyone else is doing it” trap.
-But taking the time to weigh the ethical pros and cons of your decisions will benefit you and the organization a variety of ways:
+But taking the time to weigh the ethical pros and cons of your decisions will benefit you and the organization in a variety of ways:

-- Avoiding dilemmas that could have significant legal, financial or reputational repercussions for you and the organization
+- Avoiding dilemmas that could have significant legal, financial, or reputational repercussions for you and the organization

 - Helping the organization maintain a favorable status within the industry